-Note: SED 445: Minimum grade of B- required.

-Note: To enroll in SED 411 and SED 412, students must have completed ENGL 201 and ENGL 202 and a minimum of five additional courses from the English education plan of study.
-To enroll in SED 421, students must have completed all but two of the required 300-level English courses and all other requirements in the English major.
+Note: To be admitted into SED 301 students must be admitted into FSEHD, and to take their Practicum I course (SED 31X) they must submit passing scores for both the Praxis II content tests and the Praxis II: Principles of Learning and Teaching Tests.

+Note: SED 420 is taken in the Early Spring session.

+See Secondary Education Majors and Concentrations (p.
+160) for further requirements, including SED Practicum courses.

-Total Credit Hours: 48
+Total Credit Hours: 35

+……..

 General Science Major

 Students electing a major in General Science apply to the Feinstein School of Education and Human Development and meet admission requirements that include a 2.50 in their content grade point average (GPA) and a minimum grade of C. Students must maintain the content GPA of 2.50 for retention and, along with satisfactorily completing required courses in secondary education (minimum grade B-), complete the following courses to obtain General Science certification: